Alabama Domestic Violence Laws

 Firearms Restriction for Domestic Violence Offenders

 Alabama prohibits offenders convicted of a violent crime, misdemeanor offense of domestic violence, or subjected to a valid protection order for domestic abuse from possessing any firearm.
+This crime is a class C felony.
 Additionally, federal law contains firearms restrictions.

 A defendant charged with domestic violence may assert self-defense, arguing that the alleged victim was really the aggressor.
 A defendant can also argue that the prosecutor did not prove the underlying offense, such as assault, or that the defendant and victim did not share one of the special relationships protected by the domestic violence statutes.
 Although a defendant can be charged and convicted of both the underlying offense and the domestic violence offense, a judge can only impose a sentence for one of the offenses.